-But, if we look at this as an opportunity, then "New Normal" can be acting as a catalyst that the OOH industry has been awaiting for since a long time.
+But, if we look at this as an opportunity, then "New Normal" can act as a catalyst that the OOH industry has been waiting for.

-The OOH industry is in cusp of undergoing multiple shifts - Eco friendly material specifications, standardisation of OOH: from billboards to Smart city projects / Cityscapes / Street furniture / Utility driven media at destinations etc.
+The OOH industry is on the cusp of undergoing multiple shifts - Eco-friendly material specifications, standardisation of OOH: from billboards to Smart city projects / Cityscapes / Street furniture / Utility driven media at destinations, etc.

-The industry has got a unique opportunity to upgrade, standardise and innovate, upgrade to assets which are both utilities based and technologically advanced.
+The industry has got a unique opportunity to upgrade, standardise and innovate, upgrade to assets that are both utility-based and technologically advanced.
 It needs continuous innovation to make the content and the media relevant to the audience rather than just a static form of advertising which showcases a product/service.

 Our solution to all the unanswered questions lies in the Smart City.
 We are living in an era of "everything Smart".
-In cities with old structures, lot of time is usually wasted by the people in doing repetitive activities like waiting in the queues, travelling large distances to buy goods, getting stuck in traffic jams etc. Not to forget the other problems like pollution, nonstandard urban infrastructures, telecommunication infrastructures and many more.
-To rise to all these challenges, countries across the globe are investing heavily in providing smart solutions and easy lifestyle to their cities and citizens.
-One such endeavour by Government of India is the Smart City Mission launched in 2015, which aims to develop 100 cities across the country which can provide the citizens utmost comfort with smart economy, smart transportation, smart environment, smart lifestyle and smart administration.
+In cities with old structures, people waste a lot of time by doing repetitive activities like waiting in the queues, travelling long distances to buy goods, getting stuck in traffic jams, etc. Not to forget the other problems like pollution, non-standard urban infrastructures, telecommunication infrastructures, and many more.
+To rise to all these challenges, countries around the globe are investing heavily in providing smart solutions and an easy lifestyle to their cities and citizens.
+One such endeavour by the Government of India is, the Smart City Mission launched in 2015, which aims to develop 100 cities across the country that can provide the citizens utmost comfort with the smart economy, smart transportation, smart environment, smart lifestyle, and smart administration.

 Smart city landscapes provide ample opportunities for Digital OOH Media which can display Virtual Reality/ Augmented Reality content based on analytics using Artificial Intelligence.

-The role of DOOH in these smart city projects are very far reaching.
-The OOH industry must be prepared to gain insights from the vast amount of data that is being available to them, mainly to predict new consumer behaviour and avoid potential negative outcomes.
+The role of DOOH in these smart city projects is very far-reaching.
+The OOH industry must prepare to gain insights from the vast amount of data that is being available to them, mainly to predict new consumer behaviour and avoid potential negative outcomes.

-- Smart bus stops: To ease the crowd at these locations, with time integrated service network, displaying the detailed bus schedule.
+- Smart bus stops: To ease the crowd at these locations, with a time-integrated service network, displaying the detailed bus schedule.

 And the list continues to ease the various chores in the life of the general public.

-But more importantly Smart city projects bring in wealth of data, real time data.
-The industry currently has wealth of information from multiple touch points, starting from the time a person steps out of home to the time he steps back in and beyond.
+But more importantly, Smart city projects bring in a wealth of data, real-time data.
+The industry currently has a wealth of information from multiple touchpoints, starting from the time a person steps out of his home to the time he steps back in and beyond.

-Various private companies have successfully analysed, mined and within the gambit of the law utilising the same for profits.
+Various private companies have successfully analysed, mined, and within the gambit of law utilising the same for profits.

 Therefore, why can't the Government authorities utilise the same to generate revenue for public welfare.

 And this is just the beginning.
 The future of DOOH is more than just connectivity.
-The world around them will be sensed by the DOOH screens, thereby becoming more aware about their audience and context.
-They can be managed remotely, and will require multiple technologies to analyse the data gathered, like artificial intelligence, data mining technologies, data analytics, deep learning etc. With the help of this, OOH industry will be able to reach out to the target audience like no other medium.
+The world around them will be sensed by the DOOH screens, thereby becoming more aware of their audience and context.
+They can be managed remotely and will require multiple technologies to analyse the data gathered, like artificial intelligence, data mining technologies, data analytics, deep learning, etc. With the help of this, the OOH industry will be able to reach out to the target audience like no other medium.